Spaul-1/Blue-Revive/README.md

 # Blue-Revive
-this is my for practice
+this is for practice.
+Author- Shubham Paul